 If you’ve recently decided to venture into the world of songwriting, you might be wondering where to start.
-Here are 15 songwriting tips for beginners that are sure to set you on the path to success.
+Here are 14 beginner songwriting tips that are sure to set you on the path to success.

 1. Listen To A Wide Range Of Different Music